 Whenever we are lost, we always seek refuge to familiar things.
 It’s basic human instinct to look for familiarity even in the rarest of moments.
 However, when you find yourself drowning in the sea of stagnant water, embracing the unfamiliar can sometimes save you.
-In this week’s Grumpy Flashback, let’s remember how a tiny girl named Na Bong-sun was able to let go of her scary ordeal, embrace it, and eventually use it to save some lives.
+In this week’s Flashback Sessions, let’s remember how a tiny girl named Na Bong-sun was able to let go of her scary ordeal, embrace it, and eventually use it to save some lives.

 As we continue the November scare, let me introduce another one of my personal favorites.
 Oh My Ghostess is a 2015 horror romantic comedy series starring Jo Jung-suk, Park Bo-young, Kim Seul-gi and Lim Ju-hwan, which aired on tvN for 16 episodes.
 It had a successful run, and even earned nominations from various award-giving bodies in South Korea.

 People’s feelings are like a cold – once it begins, no matter how hard you fight it, you have to go through the necessary pain until it ends.” – Na Bong-sun

 Finding love in the midst of the supernatural

 The main premise of the story was about timid kitchen assistant Na Bong-sun (Park Bo-young) being possessed by the ghost of a lustful virgin Shin Soon-ae (Kim Seul-gi) as she slowly gain the affection of the arrogant celebrity chef Kang Sun-woo (Jo Jung-suk).